 ♥ How many participants can a reading program have?

-The “Home” account accommodates one single account, the “Teacher” account accommodates up to 6 accounts and the “Classroom” account accommodates up to 30 accounts.
+The “Home” account accommodates one single account and the “Classroom” accounts accommodates up to 30 accounts.
 If you are wanting more than 30 accounts, please email us at email@example.com.

 ♥ How long does the program take to complete?

 Well that depends on the grade, the amount of minutes read a day and the level of difficulty.
 Put it this way…